Frechmatz/cl-synthesizer/makedoc/generated/readme.md

     ;;(cl-synthesizer:play-rack (example) 3)

-**cl-synthesizer-modules-vco:vco-exponential** name environment &key base-frequency f-max v-peak (duty-cycle 0.5)
+**cl-synthesizer-modules-vco:make-exponential-module** name environment &key base-frequency f-max v-peak (duty-cycle 0.5)

 Creates a Voltage Controlled Oscillator module with 1V/Octave characteristic.
 The function has the following arguments:

 *   name Name of the module.
 *   environment The synthesizer environment.
 *   :base-frequency The frequency emitted by the oscillator at a frequency control voltage of 0.
-*   :f-max See vco-base.
+*   :f-max See make-module-base.
-*   :v-peak See vco-base.
+*   :v-peak See make-module-base.
-*   :duty-cycle See vco-base.
+*   :duty-cycle See make-module-base.

 The module has the following inputs:

 *   :cv Frequency control voltage.
 For a given base-frequency of 440Hz a control voltage of 1.0 results in a frequency of 880Hz and a control voltage of -1.0 results in a frequency of 220Hz.

-For the output sockets of the module see vco-base.
+For the output sockets of the module see make-module-base.

 * * *

 #### VCA

-**cl-synthesizer-modules-vca:vca** name environment &key cv-max (initial-gain 0.0)
+**cl-synthesizer-modules-vca:make-module** name environment &key cv-max (initial-gain 0.0)

 Creates a Voltage Controlled Amplifier/Attenuator module.
 The VCA multiplies an incoming signal with a factor of 0..1.
 The function has the following arguments: